lgersman/make-recipes-in-different-scripting-languages-demo/nodejs/README.md

 # => from now on every shell invocation by make will be nodejs

 # .ONESHELL tells make to execute a target recipe as a single SHELL call
-# (by default make would execute a receipt line by line in separate SHELL calls
+# (by default make would execute a recipet line by line in separate SHELL calls
 .ONESHELL:

-# et voilà : the receipt can now be written in plain modern javascript :-)
+# et voilà : the recipe can now be written in plain modern javascript :-)
 all: foo
 	// use some make variables
 	console.log("# target name is '$@', depends on '$^'");